Pylons/pyramid/docs/narr/viewconfig.rst

 representing a "not found" (404) page.
 See :ref:`changing_the_notfound_view` for more information about changing the default notfound view.

-Some view configuration arguments are non-predicate arguments.
+Other view configuration arguments are non-predicate arguments.
 These tend to modify the response of the view callable or prevent the view callable from being invoked due to an authorization policy.
 The presence of non-predicate arguments in a view configuration does not narrow the circumstances in which the view callable will be invoked.